 It’s an enticing prospect and one that’s working well.
 The gaming community is built on loyalty and authentic engagement: fans want to feel like brands who are involved actually care, and obviously those running the tournaments do.
 They also want to feel connected with the rest of the community, a point underlined by an Ipsos survey that found that 56% of gamers on YouTube gather there to engage with the community.
 “I love that sense of community you get on YouTube, for gaming especially,” one gamer explained.
 “I follow this guy Dunkey and he’s great, but what I really love is reading the comments on his page and responses to his videos.”

 Digital offers the perfect connected environment to do this in, and that can’t be easily or smoothly replicated through television.
 However, while this works for fans and gives a lot of power to the people who run the leagues and events, it’s also quite restrictive.
-As we found in our free eBook, Field of View: How to Identify Your esports Audience, esports’ total global audience is currently 385.5 million.
+As we found in our free guide, Field of View: How to Identify Your esports Audience, esports’ total global audience is currently 385.5 million.
 This is obviously a significant amount, but it pales in comparison to the 2.3 billion people the English Premier League says follow football worldwide, and that’s a problem.
 For esports to grow, it needs more fans, and for it to win more fans, it needs mainstream exposure.
 That’s where TV comes in.

 What is esports TV coverage like now?